mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Study Guide/inheritance.md

 - model an 'is a'  `` relationship between objects e.g. A cat `is a` pet.
 - superclasses are defined as basic classes with large reusability
 - subclasses are defined for more fine tuned detailed behaviours
+- both class methods and instance methods are inherited in class heritance.
 ----------------------------------------------------------------------

 Class Inheritance is when a class inherits behavior or methods from another class.
 The class that is inheriting behavior is called the subclass and the class it inherits from is called the superclass.
 Class inheritance is used when there is a "is a" relationship between classes while interface inheritance is used when there is a "has a relationship".